cogent3/cogent3/README.md

 ### Cogent3 implements plugin hooks 🔌🪝🎉

 We have implemented the infrastructure to support hook-style plugins.
-We have definied a single hook now -- the new type `Alignment.quick_tree()` method checks for an external plugin for calculation.
+We have defined a single hook now -- the new type `Alignment.quick_tree()` method checks for an external plugin for calculation.
 The developers of [piqtree](https://pypi.org/project/piqtree) have made the rapid-NJ algorithm available for this hook!
 Once installed, it is used as `aln.quick_tree(use_hook="piqtree")`.

 > **Note**
 > For assistance in writing your own plugins, contact us via the [cogent3 discussions page](https://github.com/cogent3/cogent3/discussions).